Where To Stay

 - Caribbean Beach (1997, 2007 & 2010) – Very romantic.
 The main building with the restaurants is a long walk, and we usually would drive.
 We didn’t try the pools here and would love to return with the kids.

-- Polynesian Village (1978) – Mark stayed here with his parents in 1978 (or was it 1976).
+- Polynesian Village (1978) – Mark stayed here with his parents in 1976.
 Very nice and we’d like to try this again sometime.

 - Coronado Springs (2000) – This is a nice resort, but very obviously centered on the convention crowd.
 You’ll see fewer families.
 Instead you see several adults who obviously are wishing that they could have brought their families.
 Its a little sad.